-Let me guess, you’ve seen Facebook ad after Facebook ad from people marketing their get rich quick program that shares how you can work from remote location on the beach or where ever your heart desires while raking in six figure incomes.
+Let me guess, you’ve seen Facebook ad after Facebook ad from people marketing their get rich quick program that shares how you can work from a remote location on the beach or where ever your heart desires while raking in six-figure incomes.

 We’ve all had those ads shoved in our face from time to time, it makes the remote working lifestyle look like all fun and games with no downside.